 If you are looking for ways to be ahead of the marketing curve, then you may want to strongly consider mobile apps and mobile marketing for your small business, as only 25% and 22%, respectively, currently utilize those efforts.
 Allowing your small business to invest some funds into those marketing initiatives can both set you ahead of your competitors and generate both revenue and attention.

-Social media has proven to not only be an effective marketing too, but a highly utilized job search tool.
-Between posts on sites such as Facebook, and websites like LinkedIn and Indeed, 79% of job searches are utilizing social media to find and apply to jobs.
+Social media has proven to not only be an effective marketing but a highly utilized job search tool.
+Between posts on sites such as Facebook, and websites like LinkedIn and Indeed, 79% of job searches are utilizing social media to find and apply for jobs.
 Any savvy small business owner should be leveraging those platforms to find the most qualified staff.

 Learn here how to use social media for your small business